Breathfang/BreathfangGeoNodes/README.md

 # Descriptions
 Initial alpha version release, introduce to our dragons!
 A warrior, or a mesh?
 Oh yeah, this is our first public release of GeoNodes.
 But... this is still alpha version.
 Features:
 - **SculptDragonMesh Exporter**:
-This is for low poly exportion and sculpy-ready mesh
+This is for low poly exportion and sculpy-ready mesh (NOT creature generator)
 - **GeoSpiral**:
 For spiral generator based on Geometry Nodes
 - **GeoSubdivision Surface**: